 You can do this by brainstorming what you already know about the book, by reading some simple background sources about it, and also by collecting new search terms as you browse through possible secondary sources in the Library search tools

-Your list of possible search terms should include (but might not be limited to):
+Your list of possible search terms could include:

 Time period in which the book is set